AI in College Admissions Research: 4 Major Studies

 The bottom line

-Three papers, two from the same lab, all subject to real caveats — and yet a coherent picture emerges.
-AI use in college admissions is widespread, asymmetric in who pays the cost, detectable in current frontier models under controlled conditions, and meaningfully penalized by readers when it's visible.
+Four papers, three from the same Cornell lab, all subject to real caveats — and yet a coherent picture emerges.
+AI use in college admissions is widespread, asymmetric in who pays the cost, detectable in current frontier models under controlled conditions, meaningfully penalized by readers when it's visible, and — by default — voiced like the most privileged applicants in the pool rather than the ones most in need of help.
 The "AI levels the playing field" hope is, on the data we have, unsupported.
 The "AI is undetectable so don't worry" hope is, on the data we have, also unsupported.

 We'll keep this post current as the literature grows.
 The questions are getting more interesting, not less.